SciCrunch/sckan-query-examples/README.md

 ## How are Neuronal Connectivites Modelled in SCKAN?

-The neuronal connectivities in SCKAN are modelled at the ‘Neuron Population’ level Neuron Population refers to a set of neuron types with shared defining properties e.g., phenotypes.
+The neuronal connectivities in SCKAN are modelled at the ‘Neuron Population’ level.
+A neuron population refers to a set of neuron types with shared defining properties e.g., phenotypes.
 For example, populations that have their somas located in the SCG can be differentiated by considering their projection targets.

 * SCKAN can model connectivity of a single neuron population based on locational phenotypes, largely in the following form: